AtmolanderMimi/basm/book/src/custom-conditionals.md

 # Creating Custom Conditionals

-When we have one type of conditinal execution in a language, we can derive all the other types from it.
+When we have one type of conditional execution in a language, we can derive all the other types from it.
 Same for looping, if we have a looping element we can make any looping element.
-In the case of basm, that any conditional/looping element is `WHNE` which we can derive all conditinals and loops we desire from.
+In the case of basm, that any conditional/looping element is `WHNE` which we can derive all conditionals and loops we desire from.
 In this chapter, we're going to first implement `IFNE` (If Not Equal), then from it `IFEQ` (If Equal).

 First off, to make these meta-instruction conditionals we need to think of their arguments.